Download a printable copy of the Centura Health Privacy Practices.

 Can you know with whom we’ve shared your records?

 You have the right to a list of those instances where we have disclosed your medical information, other than for treatment, payment, health care operations or where you specifically authorized a disclosure, by submitting a written request.
-The request must state the time period desired for the accounting, which must be less than a 6-year period and start after April 14, 2003.
+The request must state the time period desired for the accounting, during the six years prior to the request.
 You may receive the list in paper or electronic form.
 The first disclosure list request in a 12-month period is free; other requests will be charged according to our production cost.
 We will inform you of the cost before you incur any expenses.

 Can you specify the way in which we communicate your medical records to you?